|Nutrition Facts (per serving)|

 Those big, juicy-looking portobello mushrooms at the market are fantastic when they're simply broiled or grilled.
 They can be eaten on their own or act as a patty for a vegetarian alternative to the hamburger.
-Either way, this recipe is very quick and easy.
+Either way, this recipe is quick and easy.

 Large portobellos are meaty and filling.
 For the broiler, all they need is a marinade of garlic, olive oil, vegetable broth, and balsamic vinegar.
 Most of your time will be spent waiting for them to marinate.
 After that, it takes just a few minutes on each side to grill them to perfection.
 This same recipe can be used on your outdoor grill if you feel like cooking out.

-- Place the mushrooms in a large bowl.
+Place mushrooms in a large bowl.

+You have many options when it comes to enjoying your broiled mushrooms.
 Serve them on their own and eat just as you would a steak along with a green salad for a well-rounded vegetarian meal.
 Grilled or steamed asparagus, cooked carrots, and rice make excellent side dishes as well.

 The mushrooms are also quite delicious in a whole-grain bun or when served in a pita with your favorite toppings.
 Tomatoes, onions, pickles, avocado, and melted cheese are all excellent ways to dress up the sandwich.
 Add a spicy mayonnaise or your favorite mustard; anything you would normally add to a burger will work.